-These are some simple definitions of self care.
-They’re not the only ones.
+These are some simple definitions to help you answer the question, "What is self care?"
+But they're not the only ones.
 You can think about what the practice means to you and write down your own definition.
 Self care means staying healthy.
 It means that you know your health needs.
 Health literacy is part of self care.

 Health literacy means you can secure and understand relevant healthcare information so that you can make decisions about your wellbeing.
 Part of health literacy is that a patient can follow the instructions for their treatment plan.
 When you are health literate, you are able to engage in active self care.
 You know what you have to do to take care of yourself, and you are able to follow instructions to do so.
 Many of us take for granted that we speak the language of the country we live in.
 There are many people who live in the United States that don’t speak English and have difficulty following treatment plans.
 That’s why health literacy is a crucial movement that we need to foster in every country.
 Every human being has the right to good healthcare and the right to understand their treatment plan so they can maintain wellness.
 If you go to the doctor, you are taking a step towards self care.
 You should be able to understand the instructions the doctor is giving you so that you can follow them and stay healthy.
 Health literacy can assist with this process.

-Eating the right foods and sleeping enough contribute to self care.
-When you eat properly, your body gets enough nourishment, and you can maintain health.
+Eating the right foods and sleeping enough contribute to self care, though health is so much more than the food eaten in a day, and that should certainly be acknowledged.
+When you eat properly according to your individual needs, your body gets enough nourishment, and you can maintain health.
 If you’re not consuming healthy food, your body and mind suffer.
 It becomes difficult to properly maintain health.
 For example, if you eat a lot of sugar, it can be difficult to wind down at night.
 It’s good to eat a balanced diet so that your body gets what it needs.
 It doesn’t mean that you can’t eat sweets.
 Just make sure that you have healthy food in addition to sugary snacks.
 If you consume too much caffeine, it can be challenging to go to sleep at night.
 Sleeping is a huge part of self care.
 You want to get enough rest during the evening so you can function well the next day.
 If you’re having trouble sleeping, that could be a sign of a larger health issue.
 It’s crucial to see a doctor if you’re suffering.
 It’s not so easy for people to see a medical professional if they don’t have good health care coverage.
 That’s a scary situation to be in for many people.
-The lack of health care for citizens is a huge problem in many countries, including the United States.
+The lack of healthcare for citizens is a huge problem in many countries, including the United States.
 If you do have healthcare coverage and you’re having trouble falling or staying asleep, it’s crucial that you see a medical professional because a lack of sleep can influence your mental health.
 Part of self care is making sure you get enough rest, and if you’re not sleeping, your mental health will suffer.

 We could all use more lessons in self care.
 Mental and physical wellness are crucial parts of being a human being.
 And there’s a learning curve when it comes to self care.
 Even if you have a solid routine to care for yourself, you can always improve upon it.
 Sometimes self care and the routine surrounding it needs to change.
 What works for you during one part of your life may not work after a while.
 You could explore these issues in mental health counseling.
 One of the best places to find out how to care for yourself is in therapy.
 Online therapy is an ideal space to discover ways to engage in self care.
 The skilled mental health professionals had BetterHelp know how to guide you toward caring for yourself.
 Maybe you’re new to this concept of self care.
 That doesn’t mean that you are helpless.
 An online therapist is dedicated to helping you find strategies that will keep you mentally and physically well.